 We’re in my uncle’s pool in May of 2010, and the eyes of an entire wedding party are swimming all over us as she squeezes her thighs tightly around my shoulders to deliver the final thrust, then holds up a half-empty champagne bottle and shouts, UNDEFEATED! as the faces of our latest Chicken Fight challengers splash into the water.
 She bends down and kisses my head gently, then yanks back a handful of my hair and fills my throat with carbonated grapes and chlorine.
 I am Billy Pilgrim.

 On a Sunday Morning Coming Down in the Spring of 2007, I lay in the hammock of a backyard ruined by a Saint Patrick’s Day party.
 I takes sips from a warm bottle of PBR and am not yet convinced that there isn’t a cigarette butt at the bottom of it, but I’ve lost the will to care.
-She got on the road about an hour ago, so Tom’s sitting on the deck next to me, hungover but still willing to do damage control on a weekend that started when she showed up on our doorstep unannounced on Friday evening, having just been dumped by the first guy who wasn’t me.
+She got on the road about an hour ago, so Steve’s sitting on the deck next to me, hungover but still willing to do damage control on a weekend that started when she showed up on our doorstep unannounced on Friday evening, having just been dumped by the first guy who wasn’t me.
 So I took her to campus and kissed her beneath the clock tower at midnight, and suddenly she was pressed up against me in bed, and twenty-four hours later, tugging on my green suspenders and reaching for my hand while my friends revived a row of flip cups.
-Now, from above the deck, I tell Tom that every time she leaves it’s like getting my heart broken all over again.
+Now, from above the deck, I tell Steve that every time she leaves it’s like getting my heart broken all over again.
 He wants to know why I do this to myself.
 Because we’re recovering addicts, I say, And the past is a powerful drug.